 Music has always been a strong force and inspiration.
-Growing up I played the violin, keyboards and experimented with the Sitar.
+Growing up my parents used a company to hire out a violin to allow me to practice, this day in age you can do the same if you were to rent here or somewhere similar.
+So from a young age I played the violin, keyboards and experimented with the Sitar.
 The rhythms, melodies play out a visual composition in my work.
-Love isn’t a strong enough word about how I feel about music.
-It’s all I can do to try to capture the “soul” of the music I’m hearing and present it visually.
+Love isn't a strong enough word about how I feel about music.
+It's all I can do to try to capture the "soul" of the music I'm hearing and present it visually.
 Nature and meditation are also huge inspirations of mine.
 I practice yoga and meditation daily.
-Lately I’ve been practicing on the beaches of Laguna.
+Lately I've been practicing on the beaches of Laguna.

 What do you typically listen to while you're in the studio?

 I listen to a variety of music from classical, soul, folk-rock and world music.
 Both the melodies and lyrics play into my work.